-There are different types of high-quality air filters used in residential HVAC systems.
+There are different types of high quality air filters used in residential HVAC systems.
 The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) created a standard rating system for determining the efficiency of HVAC air filters called minimum reporting value (MERV).

 Some types of high-quality air filters are considered more effective in improving indoor air quality.
 If your home currently uses a moderate or less effective filtration system, check with your HVAC contractor for an upgrade.

 • Washable air filters.
 Among all types of HVAC filters, washable air filters are the least efficient with a MERV rating of around 1 to 4.
-These filters are quite cheap and requires maintenance.
+These filters are quite cheap and require maintenance.
 Although you can wash these filters, they are more susceptible to contract bacteria, fungus, and other microorganisms.
 These organisms can contaminate your ventilation system and ultimately indoor air.

 • Fiberglass air filters.
 This type of air filter is effective in removing large particles from the air circulating through your HVAC system.
 However, these do not help improve air quality.
 The MERV rating for fiberglass filters is also around 1 to 4 and is not a recommended filter type if you want improved indoor air quality.